Quick Facts | Answer |

 Can the Landlord Charge for Replacing the Carpet in Connecticut?

-Yes, landlords can charge for replacing the carpet if it is damaged beyond normal wear and tear.
+Landlords can charge for replacing the carpet if it is damaged beyond normal wear and tear.

 Can the Landlord Charge for Nail Holes in Connecticut?

-Yes, landlords can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.
+Landlords in Connecticut can charge a tenant for nail holes if they damage the walls in a way that is not a result of ordinary enjoyment of the rental unit.

-Tenants have the right to use the walls within their unit in a reasonable way.
-This includes inserting small nails or thumbtacks to hang posters or pictures.
 However, large holes from drilling, multiple nail holes, large nail holes, and holes made for hanging heavier things may be considered damage and thus, chargeable to the tenant.

 Can the Landlord Charge a Cleaning Fee in Connecticut?